annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-07-RISC-V-with-Hypervisor-Extension-on-Firesim-Rocket-Chip.markdown

 The qemu command to start the workload can be found with `marshal -v launch workload_name`.

 ## Screen
 - If you press `ctrl-a` then `ctrl-x` on screen, then you will lock the screen session.
 You need to unlock it with the password of the current user `centos`, which you don't know.
 In this situation we usually sigh and use `firesim kill` to stop the simulation.
-(Note: `ctrl-a` then `ctrl-d` to detach from screen, leave the program running.) (`ctrl-a` then `ctrl-x` on QEMU is to terminate QEMU.)
+(Note: `ctrl-a` then `ctrl-d` to detach from screen, leaving the program running.) (`ctrl-a` then `ctrl-x` on QEMU is to terminate QEMU.)